 Nearly 800 stores of the retail fashion chain Tendam, which includes stores operating under the Cortefiel, Pedro del Hierro, Springfield, Women’secret and Fifty brands, are going fully “green” through an agreement for the supply of renewable energy to the stores by Spanish transnational energy giant Endesa.
+These stores still need energy, for lighting, transactions are mostly online these days, advertisement, wayfinding maps, there are even digital signage solutions these days too.
+So they had to rethink their energy levels and make sure it was as eco friendly as they can be.

 Under the agreement, all Tendam stores across Spain will be supplied with energy that is 100 percent from renewable sources, with Guarantee of Origin certification provided by Spain’s National Commission of Markets and Competition (CNMC).